Sorry, you need to enable JavaScript to visit this website.

 Governance

 There is no specific governance approach to youth contribution to global processes.
-When young people participate in or contribute to policy-making on global issues the following ministries and Ministers are relevant.
+When young people participate in or contribute to policymaking on global issues the following ministries and Ministers are relevant.

 The Ministry of Foreign Affairs of Denmark (Udenrigsministeriet) is responsible for Danish foreign and security policy, trade policy and export promotion, as well as development policy.
-The Minister for Development Cooperation and Global Climate policy is responsible for development cooperation under the auspices of The Ministry of Foreign Affairs and responsible for global climate policy under the auspices of The Ministry of Climate, Energy and Utilities.
+The Minister for Development Cooperation and Global Climate Policy is responsible for development cooperation under the auspices of The Ministry of Foreign Affairs and responsible for global climate policy under the auspices of The Ministry of Climate, Energy and Utilities.
 The Ministry of Foreign Affairs is responsible for the planning, implementation and quality assurance of Denmark’s development cooperation.
-The Ministry has a set of funding pools that are relevant for young people.
+The Ministry has a set of funding pools that are relevant to young people.

 The Ministry of Climate, Energy and Utilities (Klima-, Energi- og Forsyningsministeriet) is responsible for national and international efforts to prevent climate change as well as the sustainable exploration, distribution and use of energy and raw materials in Denmark.
 Furthermore, the Ministry is responsible for creating the framework for efficient water and waste management to protect the quality of drinking water and to ensure a reliable waste-handling system for Denmark.
 The Ministry has set up a Youth Climate Council which provides input to the minister on future climate solutions.